 Around this time of year, many of our SSPV customers will have received their annual ROC payment.
 As part of this process, they will have received an email invoice, containing a full payment breakdown, detailing how the figure was calculated.

 These invoices can be confusing, with a lot of numbers and abbreviations, so to help you understand your payment we have put together some key terms to note:

-Generating station: The name of you PV installation and how OFGEM refer to your system.
+This is the name of you PV installation and how OFGEM refers to your system.
 They will release ROCs for a ‘generating station’ rather than a client’s name.

 Invoice date: The date on which your invoice was generated and sent.

 Invoice reference: How we will refer to your invoice in any correspondence and in any future cases where we must refer to a previous payment.